 602.234.9290

-Trusted and Experienced Arizona Criminal Defense Attorney for 25 Years
+Trusted and Experienced Arizona Criminal Defense Attorney for Nearly 25 years

-Providing Arizona Drug Crime Representation Statewide from Misdemeanor Possession to Felony Distribution
+Providing Drug Representation Statewide from Misdemeanor Possession to Felony Distribution

-If you are facing drug charges in Arizona, it is critical that you retain the right Arizona attorney with experience, to aggressively represent you and protect your rights.
-Phoenix, Arizona Criminal Defense Lawyer Michael E. Ziton is an experienced Arizona drug crime lawyer you can trust whether you are charged in state or federal court.
+If you are facing drug charges in Arizona, it is critical that you retain the right attorney with experience, to aggressively represent you and protect your rights.
+Michael E. Ziton is an experienced Arizona drug lawyer you can trust whether you are charged in state or federal court.

-Our Phoenix Arizona Criminal Defense Law Firm travels across the state routinely handling drug cases in Maricopa County, Yavapai County, Coconino County, Yuma County, Mohave County, Navajo County, Pima County, and the cities of Phoenix, Mesa, Scottsdale, Tempe, Peoria, Chandler, Prescott, Tucson, Wellton, Camp Verde, Seligman, Lake Havasu City and Flagstaff.
+Our Arizona criminal defense firm travels across the state routinely handling drug cases in Maricopa County, Yavapai County, Coconino County, Yuma County, Mohave County, Navajo County, Pima County, and the cities of Phoenix, Mesa, Scottsdale, Tempe, Peoria, Chandler, Prescott, Tucson, Wellton, Camp Verde, Seligman, Lake Havasu City and Flagstaff.
 We know the system and are dedicated to protecting your rights where ever you are accused.
-Contact Arizona Drug Crime Attorney Michael Ziton Today.

-Some of the common Arizona drug crime charges include:
+Some of the common drug charges our clients face include:

-• Misdemeanor drug possession following a routine traffic stop or a border checkpoint arrest
+• Misdemeanor drug possession that includes simple possession of marijuana following a routine traffic stop or a border checkpoint arrest

 • Selling drugs on the Internet